10 Food Safety Internal Audit Tips

 Internal audits are critical to the maintenance and improvement of your food safety management system.
-They will also be a focus of each of your certification and surveillance audits; certification bodies want to know that they can rely on the internal audit program to verify the effectiveness of the food safety management system in between certification and surveillance audits.
+They will also be a focus of each of your certification and surveillance audits.
+Certification bodies want to know that they can rely on your internal audit program to verify the effectiveness of your food safety management system in between your certification or surveillance audits.

 - Create an audit team with enough members: Effective internal audit programs have a team of anywhere from 4-8 or more auditors depending on the size of the company.
-Remember that you will need to work around the auditors regular work schedule and work load and be able to assign auditors with no responsibility for the area being audited.
-Provide consistent
+Remember to work around the auditors regular work schedule and work load.

 - Audit by “Process” not procedure.
 Process auditing has been shown to provide better results because it covers the interaction of the different procedures.
 For example, by performing an audit of the shipping and receiving area or departments you will cover the whole shipping and receiving processes including all of the procedures that are relevant in that area.
 You are ensuring that the whole process works.